Contributing to PyOED#

 which precedes (associated with) the definition of nearly all classes in PyOED.

-The latter is equivalent to finding the value of the class variable _CONFIGURATIONS_CLASS
+The latter is equivalent to finding the value of the class variable _CONFIGURATIONS_CLASS.

-By inspecting the source code of PyOEDObject
+By inspecting the source code of PyOEDObject, we see that

 it is preceded by (in this specific case, the decorator is added for completeness since

-is also assigned the same value as a class-level variable.)
+_CONFIGURATIONS_CLASS is also assigned the same value as a class-level variable.)

-class (header) source code#@set_configurations(configurations_class=PyOEDConfigs)
+PyOEDObject class (header) source code#@set_configurations(configurations_class=PyOEDConfigs)

 class PyOEDObject(metaclass=PyOEDABCMeta):